http://en.wikipedia.org/wiki/Self-organizationRelated: Inner Search

 Cooperative In short, a coop can be defined as "a jointly owned enterprise engaging in the production or distribution of goods or the supplying of services, operated by its members for their mutual benefit, typically organized by consumers or farmers."
 Cooperative businesses are typically more economically resilient than many other forms of enterprise, with twice the number of co-operatives (80%) surviving their first five years compared with other business ownership models (41%).
 Cooperatives frequently have social goals which they aim to accomplish by investing a proportion of trading profits back into their communities.

+Origin of Life - God's Utility Function God's Utility Function Transcript Hi.
 Critical Thinking Worksite: Introduction I. Just What is Critical Thinking?
 When you hear "critical thinking", it is natural to think of criticism---that is, of unpleasant episodes involving your parents or your boss.
 One can think critically in episodes like these, but the term applies to many others as well.

 Technological Singularity The technological singularity is the hypothesis that accelerating progress in technologies will cause a runaway effect wherein artificial intelligence will exceed human intellectual capacity and control, thus radically changing civilization in an event called the singularity.
 Because the capabilities of such an intelligence may be impossible for a human to comprehend, the technological singularity is an occurrence beyond which events may become unpredictable, unfavorable, or even unfathomable.
 The first use of the term "singularity" in this context was by mathematician John von Neumann.
 Proponents of the singularity typically postulate an "intelligence explosion", where superintelligences design successive generations of increasingly powerful minds, that might occur very quickly and might not stop until the agent's cognitive abilities greatly surpass that of any human.
 Basic concepts Superintelligence